As a key partner, BAE Systems holds a 13-15% workshare of each aircraft, excluding propulsion, and we play a major role in the program globally.

 BAE Systems Australia also manufactures the aft fuselage and vertical and horizontal tails of every F-35 found around the world, parts of which are manufactured at our facility in Adelaide.
 The F-35 program offers extensive opportunities for Australian industry to sustain world leading aerospace capabilities.

 Led by the US and with involvement from the Partner Nations including Australia, UK, Italy, Netherlands, Canada, Denmark and Norway, the global program will be valued in the trillions over its 40+ year life.

 BAE Systems Australia is proud to be partnering with the RAAF, the Department of Defence, Lockheed Martin and Defence industry to contribute to highly skilled employment across Australian and to the growing engagement of local Australian businesses in the defence supply chain.

-The BAE Systems Economic Contribution of the Hawk and F-35 Support Programs
+Economic contribution of the Hawk and F-35 support programs

 This study by BIS Oxford Economics examines the economic contribution of BAE Systems’ support programs for two of Australia’s key aviation assets: the Hawk Lead-In Fighter and the F-35 fighter jet.

-BAE Systems has built a local team of around 60 F-35 technicians, including 25 former Jetstar employees who joined the company in November 2020.
+BAE Systems has built a local team of around 60 F-35 technicians, including 25 former Jetstar employees.

 The F-35 is one of the most advanced aircraft in the world and BAE Systems technicians have undergone intensive training to acquire a range of complex technical skills, working with the RAAF and Lockheed Martin.